micahg/nttdocker/README.md

 # NTT Docker Stuff

+This repository is used to create and upload Network Table Top docker images that people can use at home.

+The combined image is an intentionally low-requirements image that can be deployed on a home computer without any complicated setup.
+It is composed of the UI build dumped into the public folder of the nodejs environment that runs the middle tier.

+To make life easy there is no authentication, reverse proxying, etc in the home-build.

 ## Local Testing

 Testing github packages locally, go to https://github.com/settings/tokens and create a personal access token with read:packages.

 Setup .npmrc in your folder
 ```